KhSanzhar/React-Fall/README.md

 **User-Driven Product Additions:** Registered users have the unique ability to contribute to the marketplace by adding their own products to the main page

+**Secure Email Verification for Registration:** To further streamline the user experience and ensure security, a robust email verification process is integrated.
+Upon registration, users receive a unique confirmation code sent to their email.

+**Universal Accessibility with Hosting:** One of the main advantages of the platform is its universal accessibility, thanks to reliable hosting.
+This ensures that anyone, anywhere can use the service

+**Robust Authentication System:** The platform implements a robust authentication system to ensure the security and privacy of user data.
+This system is fundamental in maintaining the integrity of user accounts and transactions.

+**Defined User Roles - Admins and Users:** The platform is designed with specific user roles, including administrators and regular users.
+Each role has distinct permissions and capabilities.

 ## Pages